Saganaga and Seagull Lake Cabins

 - Nearby screened and lighted fish cleaning houses

-- Featuring 16-foot Lund boats (with seats, bow & stern running lights, anchor, oars, bailer, and sponge provided)
+- 16-foot Lund boats (with seats, bow & stern running lights, anchor, oars, bailer, and sponge provided) available for rent

 - Boats feature 25hp motors with electric start (Saganaga), or 9.9-horsepower Mercury outboard motors with electric start (Seagull Lake)